Master-Jedi123/Hand-Recognition/README.md

 # Hand-Recognition
-Hand recognition made in python using Googles Mediapipe library
+Hand recognition made in python using Google's Mediapipe library